 - 7.1 For the first semester every student has to register and enroll for all the courses. - 7.2 For the subsequent semesters registration for the courses will be done by the student during a specified week before the semester-end examination of the previous semester.
 The curriculum gives details of the core and elective courses, project and seminar to be taken in different semester with the number of credits.
 The student should consult his/her Faculty Adviser for the choice of courses.
-The Registration form shall be filled in and signed by the student and the Faculty Adviser.

-7.4 From the second semester onwards all students shall pay the prescribed fees and enroll on a specified day at the beginning of a semester.

-A student will become eligible for enrolment only if he/she satisfies clause 9 and in addition he/she is not debarred from enrolment by a disciplinary action of the Institution.
+The Registration form shall be filled in and signed by the student and the Faculty Adviser. - 7.3 From the second semester onwards all students shall pay the prescribed fees and enroll on a specified day at the beginning of a semester. - 7.4 A student will become eligible for enrolment only if he/she satisfies clause 9 and in addition he/she is not debarred from enrolment by a disciplinary action of the Institution.
 At the time of enrolment a student can drop a course registered earlier and also substitute it by another course for valid reasons with the consent of the Faculty Adviser.
 Late enrolment will be permitted on payment of a prescribed fine up to two weeks from the date of commencement of the semester.

-- 7.5 Withdrawal from a course registered is permitted up to one week from the date of the completion of the first assessment test. - 7.6 Change of a course within a period of 15 days from the commencement of the course, with the approval of Dean (Academic Affairs), on the recommendation of the HOD, is permitted. - 7.6.1 Courses withdrawn will have to be taken when they are offered next if they belong to the list of core courses.
+- 7.5 Withdrawal from a course registered is permitted up to one week from the date of the completion of the first assessment test. - 7.6 Change of a course within a period of 15 days from the commencement of the course, with the approval of Dean (Academic Affairs), on the recommendation of the HOD, is permitted. - 7.7 Courses withdrawn will have to be taken when they are offered next if they belong to the list of core courses. - 7.8 A student should have registered for all preceding semesters before registering for a particular semester.